-- Two-node clusters. - The cluster must include a valid STONITH method. - The AWS STONITH mechanism supported by SUSE Linux Enterprise 15 High Availability Extension is supported with SAPHanaSR. - Each cluster node is in a different Availability Zone (AZ) within the same AWS Region. - The Overlay IP address must be an IP outside the Virtual Private Cloud (VPC) CIDR. - Technical users and groups, such as < sid > adm, are defined locally in the Linux system. - Name resolution of the cluster nodes and the Overlay IP address must be done locally on all cluster nodes. - Time synchronization between the cluster nodes like NTP is required. - Both SAP HANA instances (primary and secondary) have the same SAP Identifier (SID) and instance number.
+- Two-node cluster. - The cluster must include a valid STONITH method. - The AWS EC2 STONITH mechanism supported by SUSE Linux Enterprise High Availability Extension 12 is supported with SAPHanaSR. - Each cluster node is in a different Availability Zone (AZ) within the same AWS Region. - The Overlay IP address must be an IP outside the Virtual Private Cloud (VPC) CIDR. - Technical users and groups, such as < sid > adm, are defined locally in the Linux system. - Name resolution of the cluster nodes and the virtual IP address must be done locally on all cluster nodes. - Time synchronization between the cluster nodes like NTP is required. - Both SAP HANA instances (primary and secondary) have the same SAP Identifier (SID) and instance number.

-- If the cluster nodes are installed in different data centers or data center areas, the environment must match the requirements of the SUSE Linux Enterprise High Availability Extension cluster product.
-Of particular concern are the network latency and recommended maximum distance between the nodes.
-Review the product documentation for SUSE Linux Enterprise High Availability Extension about those recommendations. - Automated registration of a failed primary after takeover is available. - SAP HANA Replication should be set to SYNC or SYNCMEM ASYNC is not supported by the cluster. - SAP HANA Replication mode can be either logreplay, logreplay\readaccess or delta\datashipping - As a good starting configuration for projects, we recommend to switch off the automated registration of a failed primary.
-The setup AUTOMATED\REGISTER="false" is the default.
+- If the cluster nodes are installed in different AWS Availability Zones, the environment must match the requirements of the SLE HAE cluster product.
+Of particular concern is the network latency and recommended maximum distance between the nodes.
+Review the product documentation for SUSE Linux Enterprise High Availability Extension regarding those recommendations. - Automated registration of a failed primary after takeover is available. - SAP HANA Replication mode should be set to SYNC or SYNCMEM ASYNC is not supported by the cluster. - SAP HANA Replication operation mode can be either logreplay, logreplay_readaccess or delta_datashipping. - As a good starting configuration for projects, we recommend to switch off the automated registration of a failed primary.
+The setup AUTOMATED_REGISTER="false" is the default.
 In this case, you need to register a failed primary after a takeover manually.
-Use SAP tools like SAP HANA cockpit or hdbnsutil. - For optimal automation, we recommend AUTOMATED\REGISTER="true". - Automated start of SAP HANA instances during system boot must be switched off. - Multi-tenancy (MDC) databases are supported. - Multi-tenancy databases could be used in combination with any other setup (performance based, cost optimized and multi-tier). - In MDC configurations the SAP HANA RDBMS is treated as a single system including all database containers.
+Use SAP tools like SAP HANA cockpit or hdbnsutil. - For optimal automation, we recommend AUTOMATED_REGISTER="true". - Automated start of SAP HANA instances during system boot must be switched off. - Multi-tenancy (MDC) databases are supported. - Multi-tenancy databases could be used in combination with any other setup (performance based, cost optimized and multi-tier). - In MDC configurations the SAP HANA RDBMS is treated as a single system including all database containers.
 Therefore, cluster takeover decisions are based on the complete RDBMS status independent of the status of individual database containers. - For SAP HANA 1.0 you need version SPS10 rev3, SPS11 or newer if you want to stop tenants during production and if you want the cluster to be able to take over.
 Older SAP HANA versions are marking the system replication as failed if you stop a tenant. - Tests on multi-tenancy databases could force a different test procedure if you are using strong separation of the tenants.
-As an example, killing the complete SAP HANA instance using HDB kill does not work, because the tenants are running with different Linux user UIDs. <sid>adm is not allowed to terminate the processes of the other tenant users.
+As an example, killing the complete SAP HANA instance using HDB kill does not work, because the tenants are running with different Linux user UIDs. < sidadm > is not allowed to terminate the processes of the other tenant users.

-You need at least SAPHanaSR version 0.160 and in best SUSE Linux Enterprise Server for SAP Applications 15 SP4 or newer.
+You need at least SAPHanaSR version 0.152 and in best SUSE Linux Enterprise Server for SAP Applications 12 SP4 or newer.
 SAP HANA 1.0 is supported since SPS09 (095) for all mentioned setups.
 SAP HANA 2.0 is supported with all known SPS versions.